Shameer28/HWA-Library/README.md

 - Use GitBash to clone a copy of this project to your local machine *Use code: git clone {input repo url}*

 - Then deploy the Eclipse IDE install spring boot in youir eclipse from market place.
-Import the project by going to File and import and selecting 'Existing Maven Project'.
+Import the project by going to File and import and selecting 'Existing Project'.

 - Connect your MySQL database with the application via the 'application.properties' file located in the src/main/resource/java folder.